2026 National Taxidermy Competition

 Competition Divisions

-In order to move from Masters to Division of Excellence, you must have a minimum of 3 first and 1 ‘Best of Class’ in Masters for that species.
+A competitor can compete in any Division at any time except for Division of Excellence.
+In order to move into Division of Excellence, you must have a minimum of 3 first and 1 ‘Best of Class’ in Masters for that category.

 Awards and Scoring

-‘All Around Taxidermist’ award is open only to Professional, Masters and Division of Excellence
+‘All Around Taxidermist’ award is open only to Professional, Masters and Division of Excellence Youth, Novice and Commercial entries do not qualify.

 Definitions